waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Core Principles & Lessons Learned
 - **Immediate Maintenance & Escalation:** I must perform maintenance (notepad, agents) and escalate to powerful tools (like the `puzzle_solver_agent`) *immediately* when a manual approach fails repeatedly.
 Deferring these actions is a critical process failure.
-- **Combat Confirmation Bias:** After a test seems to confirm a hypothesis, I must actively try to *disprove* it.
-I wasted significant time on the 'battle reset' theory because I was seeking to confirm a past success instead of objectively testing hypotheses.
+- **Combat Confirmation Bias:** I must actively try to *disprove* my hypotheses.
+I wasted significant time on the 'battle reset' theory and assuming my `path_planner` was broken because I was seeking to confirm a past success instead of objectively testing.
 This is a major cognitive trap to avoid.
 - **Agent & Tool Trust is Mandatory:** I MUST trust my custom agents' and tools' advice.
 Their purpose is to perform complex reasoning and calculations I cannot.
 My failure to use the `puzzle_solver_agent` and my initial distrust of the `path_planner`'s output caused significant delays.
 - **Systematic Problem Solving:** For any puzzle, I must use my notepad to log observations, form a single testable hypothesis, record the test and its outcome, and then form a conclusion.
 This structured approach prevents chaos and tunnel vision.

 # II.
 Game Mechanics & Battle Intel

+## A. Tile Mechanics & Traversal
+- This section is for documenting the behavior of different tile types as I discover them.

 ## B. Confirmed ROM Hack Changes
 ### B1.
 Type Matchups & Immunities